zzzprojects/docs/entityframework.net/pages/querying-data/lazy-loading.md

     FROM [dbo].[Authors] AS [c]
 ```

-When the navigational property `Books` in `Author` class is accessed, it will send the following query to fetch all the books related to that author.
+When the navigation property `Books` in `Author` class is accessed, it will send the following query to fetch all the books related to that author.

 ```csharp
 SELECT